Welcome to 4-H Forestry

-Figure 1.
-Forests provide many uses and amenities. (top left) A feller-buncher harvests trees.
-Wood from the tree trunk will be processed into a variety of wood products. (top right) Forests provide opportunities for recreation. (bottom left) Wildlife, like this bald eagle, use forests to find food and cover. (bottom right) Forests protect soil from erosion and filter sediments to keep water clean.
+Figure 1a-1d.
+Forests provide many uses and amenities. (a) A feller-buncher harvests trees.
+Wood from the tree trunk will be processed into a variety of wood products. (b) Forests provide opportunities for recreation. (c) Wildlife, like these white-tailed deer, use forests to find food and cover. (d) Forests protect soil from erosion and filter sediments to keep water clean.
 Forests also provide many other ecosystem services, such as producing oxygen and storing carbon.

 You will learn and be able to explain to others why trees are important for the many products that people need, as well as recreation, natural beauty, wildlife, and the environment (Figure 1).
-You’ll be able to identify trees by recognizing leaf, bark, and other species characteristics.
-You’ll discover why forests are known as the most renewable natural resource we have.
-You may even want to pursue a career in forestry or a natural resource-related field.
+You will be able to identify trees by recognizing leaf, bark, and other species characteristics, and you will discover why forests are known as the most renewable natural resource we have.
 4-H Forestry is your ticket to adventure.
 Your involvement is limited only by your imagination.

 Mississippi’s forests are very productive.
 Our state has fertile soils, a long growing season, and precipitation well distributed throughout the year.
-Forests comprise about 65 percent of the state’s land area—19.6 million acres—most of which is commercial forest.
+Forests comprise about 65 percent of the state’s land area—19.6 million acres.
 Hardwood timber is most common in Mississippi, but pine volume and area are significant.
-Forests and forest products provide over 60,600 jobs in the state.
+Forests and forest products provide over 61,000 jobs in the state.
 For all agriculture, timber harvest is third behind poultry and soybean production.
 With value-added processing of timber, wages paid, and ancillary spending, the forest industry contributes over $13 billion to the state economy every year.

 How Trees Grow

 All trees have roots, a trunk, and a crown (Figure 2).
-The roots anchor the tree in the soil and keep it from falling over.
-Root hairs on the finest feeder roots take up water and nutrients from the soil so the tree can make its food and grow.
-The trunk or stem of the tree supports the crown, which are the branches and leaves.
+Roots serve to anchor a tree in the soil and keep it from falling over.
+Root hairs on fine feeder roots take up water and nutrients from the soil so the tree can make food and grow.
+The trunk or stem supports the crown.

-The trunk, which is the part of the tree that provides most of the wood products we use, holds up the crown and acts as a passageway for nutrients that flow up and down the tree.
-The trunk is made of xylem tissue, which transports water and nutrients from the roots to the crown.
+The trunk is the part of the tree that provides most of the wood products we use.
+It holds up the crown and acts as a passageway for nutrients that flow up and down the tree.
+The trunk is made of xylem tissue, which transports water and nutrients from roots to the crown.
 Active xylem tissue is called sapwood.
 Inactive xylem tissue no longer transports water and is called heartwood.
 It helps support the tree as it grows.

-Three parts of a tree—the root tips, the cambium, and the buds—actually do the growing.
-Root tips grow into the soil and sideways out from the tree for water and nutrients.
-The cambium of the tree is a layer of cells just inside the bark of the roots, trunk, and branches.
+Three parts of a tree—the root tips, the cambium, and the buds—are actually the only parts that grow.
+Root tips grow into the soil out from the tree for water and nutrients.
+The cambium is a layer of cells just inside the bark of the roots, trunk, and branches.
 You can’t see this cell layer with just your eye, but it makes the tree increase in diameter.
-New wood cells are produced on the inside of the cambium, or annual rings.
-Depending on the tree species, the wood produced by the cambium differs in spring and summer.
+New wood cells are produced on the inside of the cambium, forming annual rings.
+Depending on the tree species, wood produced by the cambium differs in spring and summer.
 So, on these species, each annual ring is comprised of early or spring wood and late or summer wood.

 The cambium also produces new bark cells on the outside.
 This is why the bark of older trees is rough, furrowed, and sometimes scaly.
-The old bark does not grow, so it cracks and breaks apart as new bark is produced beneath it.
-Just beneath the bark, other cells move the food made in the leaves of the crown back down to the other parts of the tree.
+Old bark does not grow, so it cracks and breaks apart as new bark is produced beneath it.
+Just beneath the bark, other cells move food made in the leaves back down to the other parts of the tree.
 This innermost layer of bark is called phloem tissue.

 Forests and Forest Succession

 At smaller scales, forests will differ according to typography and drainage.
 Trees have evolved adaptations to particular environmental conditions.
 For instance, forests in southern Mississippi have adapted to different disturbance events, such as hurricanes.
-The vegetation in southern Mississippi contains many trees and other plants adapted to periodic tropical storms.
+The vegetation in southern Mississippi contains many plant species adapted to periodic tropical storms.
 These species have evolved to survive occasional high winds and saltwater intrusion.

 Forests gradually change over time, primarily in response to the changing amount of light.
 Open ground becomes seeded with grasses, forbs, bushes, and trees.
-At first, the grasses and forbs dominate the vegetation (Figure 4).
-However, this vegetation gives way to the bushes and trees as they grow.
+At first, grasses and forbs dominate the vegetation (Figure 4).
+However, this vegetation gives way to shrubs and trees as they grow.
 Trees that grow in open ground are adapted to full sunlight.
-They are known as pioneer species, such as pines, ashes, and yellow poplar.
+They are known as pioneer species, such as pines, sweetgum, and yellow poplar.
 As these trees mature, their shade may prevent their own seed from surviving germination.
-Instead, other trees having more shade tolerance (adapted to more shade) will grow, including oaks and maples.
-Again, as the oaks and maples mature, their shade may prevent their own seed from surviving germination.
+Instead, other species having more shade tolerance (adapted to more shade) will grow, including oaks and maples.
+Again, as these species mature, their shade may prevent their own seed from surviving germination.
 So other trees species adapted to growing in even greater shade will germinate and grow, including beech, hickories, dogwood, and hornbeam.
 This gradual process in the change of forest communities over time is known as succession.

-Figure 4. (top left) Periodic prescribed fire helps to maintain early successional stages dominated by low-growing vegetation such as grasses and forbs. (top right) Pioneer trees and shrubs become established in open areas, gradually dominating the ground vegetation.
-Here, Dr. Glenn Hughes (retired) points out longleaf pine saplings that have emerged from their grass stage. (bottom) As pioneer tree species mature, other tree species become established in their shade, gradually changing the nature of the forest.
-Shown here is a later successional stage of upland hardwoods containing multiple species of oak, hickory, maple, and gum.
+Figure 4a-4c. (a) Periodic prescribed fire helps maintain early successional stages dominated by low-growing vegetation such as grasses and forbs. (b) Pioneer trees and shrubs become established in open areas, gradually dominating the ground vegetation. (c) As pioneer tree species mature, other tree species become established in their shade, gradually changing the nature of the forest.
+Shown here is a later successional stage of bottomland hardwoods containing multiple species of oak, hickory, maple, and gum.

 Southern Forests and Fire

-As mentioned previously, Southern forests evolved with fire.
-Frequent, low-intensity fires were common, and many tree species evolved adaptations to these fires, including southern yellow pines and upland oaks.
-The southern yellow pines develop thick bark.
+Southern forests evolved with fire.
+Frequent, low-intensity fires were historically common, and many tree species evolved adaptations to these fires, including southern yellow pines and upland oaks.
+The southern yellow pines evolved thick bark.
 Longleaf pine, in particular, is very well adapted to frequent, low-intensity fire even as a seedling.
-Many upland oaks can sprout back after a fire, developing a deep root system before making substantial stem growth.
-Shortleaf pines are the only pines that share this characteristic of sprouting back after fire.
-This gives them a competitive advantage over sweetgum and maples, which will perish in fire.
+Many upland oaks can sprout back after a fire, developing an extensive root system before making substantial stem growth.

 Forestry and Foresters